japila-books/spark-sql-internals/docs/spark-sql-hint-framework.md

 === [[sql-hints]] SELECT SQL Statements With Hints

-`SELECT` SQL statement supports query hints as comments in SQL query that Spark SQL link:spark-sql-AstBuilder.adoc#withHints[translates] into a link:spark-sql-LogicalPlan-UnresolvedHint.adoc[UnresolvedHint] unary logical operator in a logical plan.
+`SELECT` SQL statement supports query hints as comments in SQL query that Spark SQL spark-sql-AstBuilder.md#withHints[translates] into a spark-sql-LogicalPlan-UnresolvedHint.md[UnresolvedHint] unary logical operator in a logical plan.

 === [[coalesce-repartition-hints]] COALESCE and REPARTITION Hints